Actindo-AG/Documentation/PIM/UserInterface/02a_Products.md

 - ![Apply](/Assets/Icons/Check.png "[Apply]") (Apply)
   Click this button to apply the changes to the SKU.
 This button is only displayed when you are editing the SKU.

-- *Scope*
+- *Channel*
-  Click the drop-down list to select a scope for the product.
-All active scopes are displayed in the drop-down list.
-By default, the **Actindo Basic** scope is preselected.
+  Click the drop-down list to select a channel for the product.
+All active channels are displayed in the drop-down list.
+By default, the **Actindo Basic** channel is preselected.

 - *Language*
   Click the drop-down list to select a language for the product.
 All active languages are displayed in the drop-down list.
 The default language is preselected.